Dukinja/Dukinja/README.md

 ## 👨‍💻 About Me

 Hi I'm a Developer and Modder.
-I know C++, Lua, Hex Editing, Smali Editing and Reverse Engineering.
+I know Lua, Hex Editing, Smali Editing and Reverse Engineering.

 I'm obsessed with Networking.
 I love making Multiplayer games and Mods.